carltonlee37/GettingCleaningDataProject/README.md

 The accelerometer and gyroscope signals were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
+The magnitude of these three-dimensional signals were also calculated using the Euclidean norm.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals to produce magnitude measurements.
+These signals were used to estimate variables of the feature vector for each pattern.

 Each record provided:
 * A subject identifier
 * Activity labels